EverRealGMBH/swagger-tools/README.md

+# swagger-tools with TypeScript support

+Original project can be found at https://github.com/apigee-127/swagger-tools

 The project provides various tools for integrating and interacting with Swagger.
 This project is in its infancy but what is within the repository should be fully tested and reusable.
 Please visit the [issue tracker][project-issues] to see what issues we are aware of and what features/enhancements we are working on.
 Otherwise, feel free to review the